Spearhead-Gaming/Milsim-Portal-Docs/README.md

-# 🧭 Milsim Portal – Master README Index
+# 🎖️ Milsim Portal – Application Overview

-Welcome to the central specification index for the Milsim Management Portal.
-This portal is designed to manage full-spectrum Milsim operations across multiple Discord communities with robust feature modules and Discord bot integration.
+## 📌 Summary
+The Milsim Portal is a full-featured, modular web platform built for Arma 3 Milsim communities.
+It provides a centralized environment for managing operations, personnel, training, events, and servers — all deeply integrated with Discord.

+Designed as a scalable, multi-community platform, it supports flexible role management, per-community feature toggles, and extensible modules.

 ---